Metaverse Index (MVI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metaverse Index Historical Price

-According to the latest data gathered on Metaverse Index live price page, the current price of Metaverse Index is 17.81USD.
-The circulating supply of Metaverse Index(MVI) is 127.90K MVI , giving it a market capitalization of $2.28M.
+According to the latest data gathered on Metaverse Index live price page, the current price of Metaverse Index is 16.24USD.
+The circulating supply of Metaverse Index(MVI) is 127.28K MVI , giving it a market capitalization of $2.07M.

 The Metaverse Index Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MVI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.